Showing posts with label resin. Show all posts

 Beaver with face on cheat supports a second unknown animal holding a stick (bear?)
 A hat decorates the top of the pole.

-A 6" resin pole, which seems to be either the inspiration for or a copy of N0.116.
-As the bronze metal version is dated 1953 on the base, I would hesitate to suggest that the resin version is older, as production of this style still continues today.
+A 6" resin pole, which seems to be a copy of N0.116.
+As the bronze metal version is dated 1958 on the base, I would hesitate to suggest that the resin version is older, as production of this style still continues today.